Call Now For An Assessment Of Your Needs: (410) 680-3617

 Paying child support and alimony is always important, but it is imperative if you are involved in a child custody dispute.
 If the court requires you to pay child support or alimony, you must make sure you make these payments.
 The court may determine that you are an uncaring parent who is unable to have custody of your child if you fail to make your payments.

-Not Seeing to Your Parenting Responsibilities
+Not Seeing To Your Parenting Responsibilities

 You should also make sure that you fulfill your current responsibilities as a parent.
 You need to pick up your children from visitations on time and drop them off at the location you have agreed to with your co-parent.
 These steps may seem simple, but they can show that you are a responsible parent who cares about being involved in your children’s lives.

-Stopping Contact Between Your Co-Parent and Your Child
+Stopping Contact Between Your Co-Parent And Your Child

 Cutting off communication between your child and your co-parent can be tempting, especially if the co-parent is belligerent or difficult.
 However, do not cut off contact between the other parent and your child.
 If you do so, the family court judge could hold you in contempt and end up revising your child custody agreement.
 They may decide to limit your contact with your child or change the agreement, assuming that you will not be able to follow it.